nomemory/markovneat/README.md

 The jar will be generated in `/build/libs/markovneat*.jar`.

-# Example 1 - Modelling a simple chain
+# Example 1 - Modelling a simple discrete-time markov chain

-Modelling the following chain:
+The following image describes a discrete-time markov chain:

 ![alt text](https://github.com/nomemory/markovneat/blob/master/media/example01.png)

-is as simple as follows:
+With **markovneat** this can be modelled with the following code:

 ```java
  MChain<String> marketMChain = new MChain<>();